dgaydukov/cert-ocpjp11/files/ocpjp11.md

       <version>3.4.4</version>
     </dependency>
 ```
-Disruptor (kind of `BlockingQueue`) - move data (messages/events) between threads within same process with support:
+Disruptor (kind of `BlockingQueue`) - moves data (messages/events) between threads within same process with support:
-Disruptor is a bad naming, cause what is actually is - non-blocking single writer queue, there can be many readers, cause each reader
-maintain its own sequence, but only single writer
+Disruptor is a bad naming, cause what is actually is - non-blocking single writer queue, there can be many readers, cause each reader maintain its own sequence, but only single writer
 * multicast events - send same message to multiple consumers
 * consumer dependency graph - if we have 3 consumer A depends on B which depends on C, so we don't want C to get new message until both A & B completed handling of this message
 * memory pre-allocation - preallocate the storage required for the events within the Disruptor so GC won't run and stall your system